St Catherine Adult Correctional Centre to place products on market

 “What is particularly remarkable about this model is the fact that we have replicated it in all juvenile institutions, and they are also having some of the same opportunities that these inmates here are having,” he said.

-Blake noted that the project is helping to rehabilitate and equip the inmates with viable skills, which will ensure that they can be successfully reintegrated into society upon their release.
+Dr Blake said, too, that the project is helping to rehabilitate and equip the inmates with viable skills, which will ensure that they can be successfully reintegrated into society upon their release.

-Correctional Officer, Joel Lilly, told JIS News that in addition to generating income for the correctional facility, the project aims to change the lives of inmates by teaching them lifelong skills in manufacturing and agro-processing.
+Correctional officer, Joel Lilly told JIS (Jamaica i nformation Service) News that in addition to generating income for the correctional facility, the project aims to change the lives of inmates by teaching them lifelong skills in manufacturing and agro-processing.

 “We want Jamaicans to support this initiative [by buying the products] because it helps to facilitate rehabilitation.
 This programme is where inmates learn to be better persons in society.
 The outward input [from members of the society] will help us to move further and to get more inmates involved in the process,” Lilly said.

-The 30 items, which will be marketed under the 'St CACC 4-H Club Quality Products' brand were showcased at an expo held at the St Catherine Adult Correctional Centre on June 17 and 18.
+The 30 items, which will be marketed under the 'St CACC 4-H Club Quality Products' brand were showcased at an expo held at the St Catherine Adult Correctional Centre this week.

-They are Peanut Sauce, Apple Sauce, Pineapple Sauce, Vegetable Sauce, Pickled Pepper Sauce, Hot Pepper Sauce, Strawberry Hot Sauce, Peanut Hot Sauce, Chicken B-B-Q Sauce, Peanut and Banana Beer, Potato Beer, Sweet Pepper Beer, Sorrel Beer, Star Fruit Beer, Potato Ketchup, Ruff Back Tonic Wine, Cashew Wine, Fruit Wine, Callaloo Wine, Jackfruit Wine, Tamarind Syrup, Sorrel Syrup, Naseberry Syrup, Papaya Syrup, Breadfruit Pudding Mix, Plantain Porridge Mix, Peanut Porridge Mix, Peanut Leaf Tea, Sweet Potato Body Lotion and Breadfruit Hair Conditioner.
+they are peanut sauce, apple sauce, pineapple sauce, vegetable sauce, pickled pepper sauce, hot pepper sauce, strawberry hot sauce, peanut hot sauce, chicken b-b-q sauce, peanut and banana beer, potato beer, sweet pepper beer, sorrel beer, star fruit beer, potato ketchup, ruff back tonic wine, cashew wine, fruit wine, callaloo wine, jackfruit wine, tamarind syrup, sorrel syrup, naseberry syrup, papaya syrup, breadfruit pudding mix, plantain porridge mix, peanut porridge mix, peanut leaf tea, sweet potato body lotion and breadfruit hair conditioner.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive